What is the COUPNUM Function?

 Let’s see how the COUPNUM function works when we are given the following data:

-Additionally, we are told that count basis would be 1.
+Additionally, we are told that the count basis should be 1.

 Using the formula =COUPNUM(C5,C6,C7,1), we get 5 as the result, which means we will get five coupon payments.